ngernest/chamelean_wip/README.md

-# Plausible
+# Chamelean
-A property testing framework for Lean 4 that integrates into the tactic framework.

-## New Metaprogramming Code
+An extension of Lean's Plausible property-based testing library which automatically derives checkers / enumerators / generators for inductive relations.

-See the [`New`](./Plausible/New/) subdirectory for code that uses Lean's metaprogramming facilities (`TSyntax`) to automatically derive generators/checkers for inductive relations.
+(See the [`New`](./Plausible/New/) subdirectory for code that uses Lean's metaprogramming facilities (`TSyntax`) to perform this procedure.)

 Our design is heavily inspired by [Coq/Rocq's QuickChick](https://github.com/QuickChick/QuickChick) library and the following papers:
 - [Computing Correctly with Inductive Relations (PLDI 2022)](https://lemonidas.github.io/pdf/ComputingCorrectly.pdf)
 - [Generating Good Generators for Inductive Relations (POPL 2018)](https://lemonidas.github.io/pdf/GeneratingGoodGenerators.pdf)

+## Overview
 Like QuickChick & [Haskell QuickChick](https://hackage.haskell.org/package/QuickCheck), we provide the following typeclasses for random generation:
 - `Arbitrary`: random generators for inhabitants of algebraic data types
 - `ArbitrarySuchThat`: generators which only produce random values that satisfy a user-supplied inductive relation